On the Treatment of Cluster Headaches

 Whilst taking only NHS-prescribed medicines, I still had to cope with at least a level 5 on more than one occasion, and this was on top of all of the debilitating side effects.
 Yes, sumatriptan does abort the attacks within 15 minutes, but I would challenge anyone to try sitting through a level 5 for just 15 minutes, 3-4 days a week, every single week, sometimes more than twice a day (and bear in mind that sumatriptan should not be taken more than twice in any 24 hour period).

-It’s not just the physical pain that gets to you, it’s the depression and the stress that makes committing suicide a lot more appealing. – Is it absurd yet to imagine that the therapeutic use of psilocybin would carry a prison sentence?
+It’s not just the physical pain that gets to you, it’s the stress of knowing the return that makes committing suicide a lot more appealing. – Is it absurd yet to imagine that the therapeutic use of psilocybin would carry a prison sentence?

-If it were not for the sumatriptan kicking in within 15 minutes, I’d have committed suicide after my first level 10, and it’s for precisely that reason that I was willing to try anything.
+If it were not for the sumatriptan kicking in within 15 minutes, I’d have committed suicide after my first level 10 on my pain scale, and it’s for precisely that reason that I was willing to try anything.

 *The levels recorded in the charts reflect the highest level of pain experienced in any particular month.